As an employer with a 401k plan, you may have wondered at some point:

 While many items would need to be provided on an annual basis, there are also items that would only need to be provided for an initial audit engagement unless they are amended or updated, such as plan documents, amendments, or an IRS determination letter.

 The majority of the information listed in the checklist can be provided to us by the third-party administrator and custodian of the plan’s investments.
-We will also request from the plan administrator (employer) selected copies of reports generated from its HR and Payroll department as it relates to the 401(k) plan participants.
+We will also request from the plan administrator (employer) selected copies of reports generated from its HR and Payroll department regarding the 401k plan participants.
 These reports can be scanned and emailed, mailed, or faxed to us.

 The checklist is divided into sections as follows: